UniMath/agda-unimath/src/synthetic-category-theory/equivalences-synthetic-categories.lagda.md

     is-retraction-map-inverse-is-equiv-Synthetic-Category-Theory κ μ ι H
 ```

-A functor f : C → D admits a section and a retraction iff it is an equivalence
+### A functor f : C → D admits is biinvertible iff it is an equivalence
-(Lemma 1.1.6. in the book.)

 ```agda
 module _